morphodone/hoa/content/_index.md

 - Approval of the 2025 budget
 - Election of Vice President

-RSVP:
+#### RSVP:
 Tell us how many from your household will attend by Monday, February 24, so that we can notify the restaurant.
-You may respond to this email or call or text Amy Willingham.
+You may respond via email or call or text Amy Willingham.

-If unable to attend, please return the attached proxy to this email (vamchoa@yahoo.com) or text it to Amy Willingham.
+If unable to attend, please return the proxy form by email (vamchoa@yahoo.com) or text it to Amy Willingham.

-Check your email for more information.
+See the recent email for more information.

 ---